natlas/natlas/natlas-server/README.md

 - the blacklist
 - services that agents scan for

-To create a new admin account, simply run `./add-admin.py` from within the natlas `venv` with an email as the only argument.
+To create a new admin account, ensure that you're in the natlas server `venv` and then run `./add-user.py --admin <email>`.
 If this email doesn't already exist in the User table, it will be created with admin privileges and a random password will be generated and spit out to the command line.
 If the email *does* already exist in the User table, it will be toggled to be an admin.
 This can be helpful if you accidentally remove yourself as an admin and can't get back into the admin interface.

 ```
 $ source venv/bin/activate
-$ python3 add-admin.py user@example.com
+$ python3 add-user.py --admin user@example.com
 ```